dbafemi/graph-partitioning-benchmark/README.md

 @article{oloruntoba2025graphpartitioning,
-  title={Comparative Analysis of Graph Partitioning Strategies for Enhancing Scalability and Performance in Distributed Graph Databases}, author={Omolayo, Olasehinde and Oloruntoba, Oluwafemi and Adepoju, Sheriff and Audu, Khadijah and Oluwabukola Racheal Tiamiyu and Deborah Olamide Oyeyemi and Usman Ayobami}, journal={Cluster Computing}, year={2025}
+  title={Comparative Analysis of Graph Partitioning Strategies for Enhancing Scalability and Performance in Distributed Graph Databases}, author={Oloruntoba, Oluwafemi and Omolayo, Olasehinde and Adepoju, Sheriff and Audu, Khadijah and Oluwabukola Racheal Tiamiyu and Deborah Olamide Oyeyemi and Samuel Fakunle}, journal={Cluster Computing}, year={2025}
 }